tequeter/puppet-notes/testing-beaker.md

 - __SUT__ (System Under Test): the disposable VM or container you are running your tests on.

+## This is not about Beaker-RSpec

+Don't bother with what follows if Beaker-RSpec can fit the bill for you: you don't need to reboot your SUTs mid-test, and you don't need more than one SUT at once.

 ## My setup

 Linux, PDK 1.6.1, Vagrant, VirtualBox.